danielpreotiuc/twitter-collection-utils/README.md

 consumerid - number of consumer (see installation section)

+#### monitor-tt.py

+Gets the trending topic at a location and updates every 5 minutes (more often is useless).

+        python monitor-tt.py consumerid fout woeid

+consumerid - number of consumer (see installation section)

+fout - name of output file

+woeid - id of location where we want to monitor the trends (defaults to U.K.).
+List of possible locations taken from: https://dev.twitter.com/docs/api/1.1/get/trends/available

 #### monitor-users.py

 Gets the historical tweets of a list of users.
 If given a folder where tweet files of users exists, resumes from the last seen tweet.
 Suitable for running as a cron job in order to update the tweets at a regular time interval.